California Miniature

 Dogs In the Antelope Valley

-Bo is in good health.
-He is up to date on vaccinations.
-He will be placed with a contract requiring the adopter to have him neutered at the age the adopter’s vet believes to be appropriate (not to exceed 8 months of age) and to provide us with a copy of the neuter certificate.
-(That will allow us to comply with California law requiring that all dogs a nonprofit rescue groups adopts out be altered.)
+Mom and the puppies are in good health and up to date on vaccinations.
+The puppies will be placed with a contract requiring the adopter to have them spayed/neutered at the age the adopter’s vet believes to be appropriate and to provide the Nagels with copies of the spay/neuter certificates so that they will be in compliance with California law requiring that all rescued dogs be altered.

-Bo is being fostered in Palmdale.
-If you are interested in adopting Bo, please complete a CMSR adoption application (http://www.schnauzers.us/adoptionformsouth.html).
-Contact John Hoffman at cmsr@schnauzers.us if you have any questions about Bo.
+Mom and the puppies are being fostered in Palmdale.
+If you are interested in adopting one or more of them, please complete a CMSR adoption application (http://www.schnauzers.us/adoptionformsouth.html) BUT email the completed for to Darcel Foltin, djfoltin04@gmail.com, rather than to John Hoffman as instructed on the form.
+Contact Darcel Foltin at djfoltin04@gmail.com if you have any questions about the Giant puppies or their Mom.

 Dogs In Orange County, San Bernardino County, Riverside County or San Diego County